Sky's Ultra HD service offers one of the widest selections of 4K content you can experience.

 If you own a Sky Q 2TB box (formerly Sky Q Silver), you can access live and on-demand 4K content through Sky's Ultra HD service.

 There are also 4K films.
-Forty-two Sky 4K movie titles hit Sky Cinema at launch back in August 2016, and that number has been gradually increasing ever since.
+Sky Cinema launched in August 2016 with a total of 42 movie titles in 4K, and that number has been gradually increasing ever since.

 Other Ultra HD movies are a mix of rentals through the Sky Store (available to all Sky Q 2TB subscribers) or free downloads from Sky's extensive catalogue.
 The list includes The Revenant, the entire Ghostbusters and Men In Black box sets, Minority Report, The Godfather, Jerry Maguire and the Spider-Man trilogy.

 You can take your pick from a number of different Sky 4K TV series, including The Blacklist, The Young Pope, Riviera and Jamestown.
-These are available to download in 4K after they've been broadcast in HD.
+These are available to download in 4K after they have been broadcast in HD.

-Before we get stuck into how the Sky 4K content looks, a couple of things need to be brought to the attention of any potential or current subscribers with a Sky Q 2TB box.
+Before we get stuck into how the Sky 4K content looks, potential or current subscribers with a Sky Q 2TB box need to be aware of a couple of things.

-Sky Ultra HD comes with no additional charge, but you still need to subscribe to the relevant entertainment and/or sports packages to take advantage of 4K programmes.
-You can, however, rent 4K movies through the Sky Store even if you don't subscribe to these packages.
-New releases cost £6.99 while older library titles cost £5.99 to rent.
+Sky Ultra HD comes with no additional charge, but you still need to subscribe to the relevant entertainment and/or sports packages.
+However, you can rent 4K movies through the Sky Store, even if you don't subscribe to these packages.
+New releases cost £7, while older library titles cost £6 to rent.

-Sky Q 2TB boxes running Sky's latest software will all be able to output 2160p resolution.
-Just to clarify, the standard Sky Q 1TB box isn't UHD-compatible, nor is the multi-room Mini box.
-You can only access 4K content through the 2TB Sky Q box.
+Only Sky Q 2TB boxes running Sky's latest software will be able to output 2160p resolution.
+You can only access 4K content through the 2TB Sky Q box - the standard Sky Q 1TB box isn't UHD-compatible, nor is the multi-room Mini box.

 MORE: Best 4K TVs 2017